Lost-Outpost/dragonborn/GAMEPLAY.md

 - [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - Improves and balances the game's survival mode

 - [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Adds a potion for sale at your neighborhood alchemist that lets you respec perk points

+### New Mechanics

+- [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953) - Skip the traditional cart ride and begin your Dragonborn journey at the end of Helgen Keep.
+The mod also gives you some starting equipment.

 - [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions